-- a) Enter the testing venue and discuss the best location for sample collection where contact with other individuals that may be present will be avoided or minimized. - b) If you are in the athlete's home, ask the athlete if you can clean the surface where sample collection will take place using disinfectant wipes or disinfectant spray (or ask the athlete to clean the surface).
+- a) Enter the testing venue and discuss the best location for sample collection where contact with other individuals that may be present will be avoided or minimized. - b) If you are at the athlete's home, ask the athlete if you can clean the surface where sample collection will take place using disinfectant wipes or disinfectant spray (or ask the athlete to clean the surface).
 If you are at a training location, inform the athlete that you will disinfect the surface.
 As an alternative, a clean and disposable tablecloth can be used.
 Clean your hands using the 'hand rub' technique before doing so. - c) Before placing and organizing any sample collection equipment on the clean surface, again clean your hands with sanitizer using the hand rub technique.
 Using disinfectant wipes, clean the equipment to be used (i.e., wipe boxes, etc.).
 Display only the equipment necessary for that sample collection.
 All remaining equipment shall remain stored to avoid any potential contamination.

 - d) Ask the athlete to clean their hands either using hand sanitizer (i.e., the hand rub technique) or using soap (i.e., the hand wash technique).
-Guide the athlete through either technique. - e) Offer the athlete the option to wear gloves and a disposable face mask.
-If the athlete does not want to use gloves and/or a face mask, inform them that you will record this in the Comment section of the DCF. - f) If the SCP is using gloves, they should put them on as per proper safety instructions. - g) Review and complete the notification portion including asking the athlete to acknowledge the notification by signing.
+Guide the athlete through either technique. - e) Offer the athlete the option to wear gloves and a disposable face mask. - f) If you have chosen to use gloves, you should put them on as per proper safety instructions. - g) Review and complete the notification portion including asking the athlete to acknowledge the notification by signing.
 Provide the athlete with a new unused pen (or they can use their own).
 Use your own pen, do not share it with the athlete. - h) Inform the athlete that while all efforts will be made to maintain social/physical distancing, there will be times when this may not be possible.
-SCP should explain that by both wearing a face mask, it provides a barrier between any respiratory droplets and the people and surfaces around them.
-Remind the athlete that all of the additional measures in place are for health and safety (e.g., disinfecting and use of PPE). - i) When collecting a urine sample, continue with standard urine sample collection procedures, keeping the following instructions in mind: - i) Where possible, continue to maintain social/physical distancing through sample collection. - ii) When the athlete is ready to provide a sample, they must rinse their hands with water only (unless they have chosen to wear gloves) prior to providing a sample. - iii) Once the athlete has provided their urine sample, instruct them to clean their hands with soap and water or use hand sanitizer or remove their gloves prior to returning to the processing area.
+You should explain that by both wearing a face mask, it provides a barrier between any respiratory droplets and the people and surfaces around them.
+Remind the athlete that all of the additional measures in place are for health and safety (e.g., disinfecting and use of personal protection equipment). - i) When collecting a urine sample, continue with standard urine sample collection procedures, keeping the following instructions in mind: - i) Where possible, continue to maintain social/physical distancing through sample collection. - ii) When the athlete is ready to provide a sample, they must rinse their hands with water only (unless they have chosen to wear gloves) prior to providing a sample. - iii) Once the athlete has provided their urine sample, instruct them to clean their hands with soap and water or use hand sanitizer or remove their gloves prior to returning to the processing area.